 Rabbit Hemorrhagic Disease is a highly contagious, fatal disease in rabbits and is currently classified as a reportable foreign animal disease in the United States.
 Animal health officials detected RHDV2 in the U.S. for the third time since 2018 in February 2020.
 Since that time, it has been spreading to multiple states across the country.

 Medgene Labs has been working closely with the USDA to provide a U.S.-based vaccine option, given vaccines imported from other countries require infecting rabbits in the manufacturing process.
-As part of the emergency use authorization process, efficacy has been demonstrated and safety studies are underway.
+As part of the emergency use authorization process, safety studies are underway.
 The results of these studies supported USDA’s decision to grant Emergency Use Authorization for the vaccine while further work is ongoing for a full product license.

 “We are excited to extend the use of our platform technology and achieve emergency use authorization for our RHDV2 vaccine from the USDA.
 We have worked closely with their team since the major outbreak to reach this milestone.
 We are dedicated to helping rabbit owners and veterinarians combat this devastating foreign animal disease,” stated Chief Executive Officer, Mark Luecke.